-The Centre for Human Settlements, a unit within the School of Community and Regional Planning (SCARP), involves faculty and student associates from various departments at UBC in multidisciplinary research and capacity-building programs related to regional, urban, and community development.
+The Centre for Human Settlements was a unit within the School of Community and Regional Planning (SCARP).
+It involved faculty and student associates from various departments at UBC in multidisciplinary research and capacity-building programs related to regional, urban, and community development.
 In 1990, CHS was named a "Centre of Excellence" in human settlements planning by the Canadian International Development Agency (CIDA).

 In the early 1990s, the entire collection was deposited in the University of British Columbia’s Archives.

 The audiovisual material plus textual material about Habitat I & II held in several Vancouver-based Archives (including UBC) was digitized in 2018 through a partnership between SCARP and UN-Habitat and can can be accessed in the

 - international development planning and urbanization